 - Test Track in Epcot

 - Avatar Flight of Passage in Animal Kingdom

 Rides to Avoid as a Plus Size Guest in Disney World

 A few rides can be tricky for plus sized guests in Disney World.
 You may want to skip these, as these options can be quite uncomfortable for those Pooh-sized Disney fans.

 - Seven Dwarfs Mine Train – This ride is tight for many adult guests.

 - Space Mountain- I love this ride, but it seems to shrink every time I get on it!
 The last time I went on it, it was a challenge to crawl out, even as an average sized person.

 - Splash Mountain – This one may be worth a try, but can be a bit tight, even with bench seating.
 You can request a single row for yourself, to see if it is more comfortable.

 When you are in Disney World, remember to take breaks and cool off from the Florida heat!
 Beyond the rides, Disney offers some great shows that help keep you entertained while also resting from the sun and all the extra steps.
 My favorites are: Finding Nemo, The Lion King, Hall of Presidents, Monsters Inc. Laugh Floor, and the Frozen Sing Along.

 I hope this post helps you, as you plan your next visit to the happiest place on Earth!
+Add these ideas to your what to wear to Disney World, Plus Size edition list.
 Please sign up below for my free complete Disney packing list.
 Keep reading for more great travel tips!